Deep-water soloing: Description

 Deep-water soloing, or DWS, is free solo climbing where any fall should land the climber in deep water below the route.
 It is thus considered a safer version of free solo climbing.
 It is not considered as safe as bouldering as the DWS climber encounters hazards that are unique to DWS, including injury or trauma on impact with the water or hitting hazards in the water (particularly from higher falls or uncontrolled falls), risk of drowning in rough seas and hitting the rock face before entering the water.
 Changing tides is a serious risk in DWS, as routes that might be safe at high tide can become dangerous at lower tide, bringing underwater hazards into play.

-DWS routes can vary from safe "bouldering-type" overhanging routes that are only a few metres in height above calm clear deep water, where any fall is almost guaranteed to result in clean low-speed entry into the water; which are graded S0-S1 DWS routes.
-At the other of the scale are DWS routes that are high (e.g. over 15 m, and going up to even 40-45 m in height at the most extreme level), and where the climber needs to push themselves off the rock face to ensure that they enter the water cleanly, and control their surface impact as it will be at high speed; which are graded S2-S3 DWS routes.
+DWS routes can vary from safe bouldering-type overhanging routes that are only a few metres in height above calm clear deep water, where any fall is almost guaranteed to result in clean low-speed entry into the water; which are graded S0-S1 DWS routes.
+At the other end of the scale are DWS routes that are high (e.g. over 15 m, and going up to even 40-45 m in height at the most extreme level), where climbers need to push themselves off the rock face to ensure that they enter the water cleanly, and control their surface impact as it will be at high speed; which are graded S2-S3 DWS routes.

 Types of routes and locations

-While DWS can be done on any rock face over or beside the water, it is particularly suited to certain areas that have at least slightly overhanging rock faces (i.e. ensuring the DWS climber lands in the water), have clear and deep water (i.e. so that any underwater hazards can be identified and/or avoided), and are in warmer climates (so the DWS climber does not have to wear a wetsuit, and the water is generally calmer).
+While DWS can be done on any rock face over or beside the water, it is more suited to certain areas that have overhanging rock faces (i.e. ensuring the DWS climber lands in the water), have clear and deep water (i.e. so that any underwater hazards can be identified and/or avoided), and are in warmer climates (so the DWS climber does not have to wear a wetsuit, and the water is generally calmer).

-Several locations that meet most of the above criteria have become particularly attractive for DWS:
+Several locations that meet most of the above criteria have become established DWS locations: